Unique Stable Matchings: Matching problems and their normal form

 \subsection{Matching problems}

 Let $\Workers$ be a set of $n$ workers and let $\Firms$ be a set of $n$ firms.
-(We fix $n$ as a positive integer at least greater than 2.)
+(We fix $n$ as a positive integer greater than or equal to 2.)
 Each worker $\worker{} \in \Workers$ has a strict preference relation, $\pref{\worker{}}$, over the set of firms, and each firm $\firm{} \in \Firms$ has a strict preference relation, $\pref{\firm{}}$, over the set of workers.
-That is, when worker $\worker{}$ prefers firm $\firm{}'$ to firm $\firm{}''$, we will write $\firm{}' \pref{\worker{}} \firm{}''$, with an analogous statement for the preferences of firms.
+When worker $\worker{}$ prefers firm $\firm{}'$ to firm $\firm{}''$, we will write $\firm{}' \pref{\worker{}} \firm{}''$, with an analogous statement for the preferences of firms.
 A preference relation $\pref{\worker{}}$ is said to be {\em complete} if all firms are in the relation; similarly for $\pref{\firm{}}$.
-We assume throughout that all preference relations are complete.\footnote{While we have defined a preference relation as a binary relation over a set of participants, another equivalent way of defining preferences is simply to provide an ordered list where the first entry on the list is the most preferred participant, and so on.
-Occasionally it will be easier for us to view preferences as lists, for example in Definition~\ref{def:IDUAe}.}
+We assume throughout that all preference relations are complete.\footnote{While we have defined a preference relation as a binary relation over a set of participants, occasionally we will view preferences as ordered lists where the first entry on the list is the most preferred participant, and so on.}

 The following is the environment that we consider in this paper.
-It is precisely the environment originally defined in \cite{GaleShapley:1962:AMM}.
+It is precisely the environment originally considered by \cite{GaleShapley:1962:AMM}.

 \begin{definition} An instance of the stable matching problem, $P$, is defined as the pair $(\set{\pref{\worker{}}}_{\worker{}\in \Workers}, \set{\pref{\firm{}}}_{\firm{}\in \Firms})$, where $\set{\pref{\worker{}}}_{\worker{}\in \Workers}$ and $\set{\pref{\firm{}}}_{\firm{}\in \Firms}$ are the collection of complete preference relations, one for each worker and firm. \end{definition}